 We must champion policies to create new, sustainable, clean energy jobs and grow our economy.
 As a scientist, I will apply evidence-based principles and methods to my evaluation of environmental policy and regulation and insist that our government agencies do the same.

 Technology has given us many advantages, but new challenges arise as a result.

 We need to ensure that our laws keep pace with our technology advances.
-I will advocate for stronger resources to enforce our existing laws and to ensure that we don’t lag behind in the keeping pace with advancements.
+I will advocate for stronger resources to enforce our existing laws and to ensure that we don’t lag behind in keeping pace with advancements.
 We should be promoting the proper ways technology can benefit us, and discouraging illegal and uncivil behavior.

 Civil discourse is often left behind as people hide behind their computers, venting rather than listening.
 Our kids are often the most affected and adults should set a good example, no matter how strongly they disagree with other people.
 I believe in sincere, face-to-face communication, and my code of ethics reflects my belief in how people should be treated, no matter what they believe.
-That’s how I’m running my campaign and that’s an issue I feel strongly about – if elected to the House of Delegates, that’s how I’ll behave, to set a good example for our kids.
+That’s how I’m running my campaign and that’s an issue I feel strongly about.
+Once elected to the House of Delegates, that’s how I’ll behave, to set a good example for our kids.